NUSe0032202/emp-management-app/README.md

 5. To filter records, click on `Filter` on the sidebar and enter the desired filter parameters.
 When done, click on `Retrieve Records` and the records would be automatically rendered.
 6. Note that the form data when using `Filter` and the file specified in `Upload` are saved even when the respective features are closed.
 Thus, they will still be shown when reopened.
+7. To delete a record,click on the `Delete` button present on each employee card.
+The rendered list of employees will be refreshed to reflect the change.